 I hold a master’s degree in Economics from Universidad de San Andrés, and a bachelor’s degree in Economics from Universidad Nacional Mayor de San Marcos.
 I am applying to PhD programs in (Applied) Economics for Fall 2026.

-My research interests lie at the intersection of development economics, political economy, and environmental policy with a particular focus in Latin America.
-I combine field experiments, causal inference methods, geospatial analysis, and machine learning to study how land distribution, resource management, and political institutions interact to affect social, economic and environmental outcomes.
+My research interests lie at the intersection of development economics, political economy, and environmental policy, with a particular focus on Latin America.
+My work centers on how land distribution, resource management, and political institutions shape social, economic, and environmental outcomes.
+To study these questions, I combine field experiments and causal inference methods with geospatial analysis and machine learning.

 My prior experience includes the design and implementation of randomized controlled trials at Innovations for Poverty Action (IPA).
 In addition, I have worked in research positions at the London School of Economics and Durham University.